 Global Health Scholars Cohort I (2015-2017)

-THE UNC OFFICE OF INTERNATIONAL ACTIVITIES WELCOMED THE FIRST COHORT IN THE OGHE RESIDENT GLOBAL HEALTH SCHOLARS PROGRAM in 2016!
+THE UNC OFFICE OF GLOBAL HEALTH EDUCATION WELCOMED THE FIRST COHORT IN THE OGHE RESIDENT GLOBAL HEALTH SCHOLARS PROGRAM in 2016!
 Read the coverage in UNC’s Vital Signs

 He graduated from Davidson College with Honors in Chemistry, and was then commissioned as an Infantry Officer in the United States Army, eventually rising to the rank of Captain.
 He completed two deployments to Iraq, where he served in a variety leadership positions including Reconnaissance Platoon Leader, Operations Officer, and Civil-Military Officer.
 For his service, Dr. Boyce was awarded three Bronze Star Medals, including one with a Valor Device for heroism in combat.
 Dr. Boyce attended medical school at UNC Chapel Hill, completed his M.Sc. in Public Health from the London School of Hygiene & Tropical Medicine, and did residency at Massachusetts General Hospital.
 His research focuses on the epidemiology of malaria and vector-borne diseases in East Africa, particularly in rural, underserved communities.